magynhard/typifier/doc/typifier.jsdoc.md

 ## Typifier
 Typifier

-The javascript library to get the type of a given variable.
+The javascript library to get or check the type of a given variable.

 * [Typifier](#Typifier)
     * [.isArray(value)](#Typifier.isArray) &rarr; <code>boolean</code>